objcio/articles/2014-09-10-power-of-swift.md

 ## Conclusion

 There are a lot of interesting new possibilities with Swift.
 I especially like that the compiler can now check things that we used to do manually or by reading the documentation.
 We can choose to use these possibilities as we see fit.
-We can still write code using our existing, proving techniques, but we can opt in to some of the new possibilities for specific parts of our code.
+We can still write code using our existing, proven techniques, but we can opt in to some of the new possibilities for specific parts of our code.

 Here is my prediction: I think Swift will dramatically change the way we write code, in a good way.
 It will take a few years to make the move from Objective-C, but I think that most of us will make the change and not look back.
 Some people will transition fast, and for some it might take a long time.
 However, I am confident that in due time, almost everybody will see the benefits that Swift provides us with.